Mealtime at camp is an exciting social event: a time to relax, an opportunity to deepen friendships, and a time to be fulfilled and nourished.

 Water, milk, orange juice, and fruit drink are available throughout the day at meals.
 In addition to that, we have water stations throughout the camp.
 Counselors will remind campers to refill their water bottles throughout the day.
 There are also disposable cups located at the water stations.

-Our Food Service Manager, Sherry Frisby, offers a menu with a range of healthy options, including a salad bar at lunch and dinner each day.
+We offer a menu with a range of healthy options, including a salad bar at lunch and dinner each day.
 We are able to accommodate most allergy or special diet restrictions, including gluten-free diets.
 Our staff understands the importance of proper nourishment and how it plays into every camper’s ability to enjoy their time at Camp Christopher.
 Regardless of the main course at a meal, there is always an alternative option so that every child leaves the dining hall with a full stomach.

 Please call our office to discuss your child’s special dietary needs prior to his or her arrival.